stellarmesh/stellarmesh/docs/api/mesh.rst

 Mesh refinement
 ---------------

-   [!NOTE] Given CAD geometry, Gmsh often produces high-quality meshes that do not benefit from remeshing.
+.. note:: Given CAD geometry, Gmsh often produces high-quality meshes that do not benefit from remeshing.

 Stellarmesh supports mesh refinement using the